samuelarbibe/ai-tms/README.md

 * Build a new traffic map from scratch
 * Set up the traffic behaviour
 * Run Simulations and train the neural-network
-* Visualize the neural-network's progress with graphs and visual aids
+* Visualise the neural-network's progress with graphs and visual aids

 To-do list:
 * Add Windows support

 ## Status
 Project is: _in progress_.
-Currenlty adjusting the neural-network's settings

 ## Inspiration
-TMS was inspired by the big traffic problem that exist in Israel.
+TMS was inspired by the big traffic problem that exists in Israel.

-Though this project is not aimed twords real life use, it can be seen as a *Proof of concept*
+Though this project is not aimed towards real life use, it can be seen as a *Proof of concept*

 ### Contact
 samuel.arbibe@gmail.com